Course Info

 Finish: Tunnel Springs Park

-Elevation: 5,200’
+- Elevation: 5,200’

-Total Gain from Jacob’s Hill: Aprox 523’
+- Total Gain from Summerwood: Aprox 823’

 Party it up at Tunnel Springs Park with friends and family after finish our amazing races!